LiuJF1226/GaussHDR/README.md

 - voxel_size: from [Scaffold-GS](https://github.com/city-super/Scaffold-GS), size for voxelizing the SfM points, smaller value denotes finer structure and higher overhead, '0' means using the median of each point's 1-NN distance as the voxel size.
 - update_init_factor: from [Scaffold-GS](https://github.com/city-super/Scaffold-GS), initial resolution for growing new anchors.
 A larger one will start placing new anchor in a coarser resolution.
 - gamma: the weight of global tone-mapping loss term.
 - exp_mode: training exposure setting, to be 1 or 3.
-Exp-1 means only one exposure is used for each view during training (following [HDR-NeRF](https://github.com/xhuangcv/hdr-nerf)), while Exp-3 means all three exposures are accessible during training (alighing with [HDR-GS](https://github.com/caiyuanhao1998/HDR-GS)).
+Exp-1 means only one exposure is used for each view during training (following [HDR-NeRF](https://github.com/xhuangcv/hdr-nerf)), while Exp-3 means all three exposures are accessible during training (aligning with [HDR-GS](https://github.com/caiyuanhao1998/HDR-GS)).

 ### Training on multiple scenes
 We also provide the scripts to train on all the scenes at one time.